TehMuffinMoo/ibPS/docs/index.md

 ### Authentication (JWT Token)
 In order to perform account switching, such as that of a parent account to a sandbox/subtenant account; you must authenticate using a JWT Token.
 To retrieve a JWT token, you must use `Connect-B1Account` and enter an email/password for an Infoblox Portal user.

+This is useful when you need to authenticate as a separate account, without generating an account specific API Key.

 Once authenticated, you can perform account switching with [Switch-B1Account](CSP/Authentication/JWT/Switch-B1Account/)

 ##### Prompt